thebithead/nuodb-operator/README.md

 _**Note:** The label value, in this example "nuodb", can be any value._

 Next, label one of these nodes as your storage node.
-This is the node that will host your NouDB Storage Manager (SM) pod and is where you database persistent storage will reside.
+This is the node that will host your NuoDB Storage Manager (SM) pod and is where you database persistent storage will reside.
 Ensure there is sufficient disk space.
 To create this label run:

 &ensp; `kubectl  label node $STORAGE_NODE nuodb.com/node-type=storage`

-Once your cluster nodes are labeled for NuoDB use, run the following&ensp; `kubectl get nodes` command to confirm nodes are labeled prperly.
+Once your cluster nodes are labeled for NuoDB use, run the following&ensp; `kubectl get nodes` command to confirm nodes are labeled properly.
 The display output should look similar to the below
 ```
 kubectl get nodes -l nuodb.com/zone -L nuodb.com/zone,nuodb.com/node-type
 NAME                           STATUS   ROLES    AGE   VERSION             ZONE    NODE-TYPE